pankajchouhan78/textutils/README.md

 # textutils
-Here you are perform some text operation
+Here you can perform some text operation